-When did he reign?
-According to most history books and websites from 465 BC. (or 464 BC.) to 424 BC.
-(That would be so 41 years).
+When did this Artaxerxes reign?
+According to most history books and websites from 465 B.C. to 424 B.C.
+(So that would be 41 years).
 But there are historical indications that he began to reign already 10 years earlier.
+(So not in 465 B.C., but in 455 B.C.).
 For there has been found a clay tablet which talks about the 51st year of his reign!
 Also other documents from antiquity seem to point in that direction.
 How most historians can have been mistaken then?
 They let begin the period of reign of his father, King Ahasuerus, at the end of the reign of the father of him, King Darius.
 But Ahasuerus, who we know from the book of Esther, has reigned together with his father Darius a certain time.
 So Ahasuerus reigned already when Darius still reigned.
-By this the years move.
+By this the years move 10 years backward.
 Therefore with that twentieth year in the prophecy is probably meant the year 455 BC.
 Further in the above prophecy of Daniel 7 + 62 weeks = 69 weeks are mentioned.
 In prophetic language a week is often seven years.
 So 69 weeks is 483 years.
-If we start then from the year 455 BC. we arrive at the year 28 AD.
+If we start then from the year 455 BC. we arrive at the year 28 A.D.

 Subsequently we look at the beginning of the next verse (verse 26) of Daniel 9.
 There we read: "And after threescore and two weeks shall Messiah be cut off."
 Indeed Christ (= the Messiah) died on the cross around the year 28.
 One accepts however, by virtue of the stories in the Bible, that Christ has become about 33 years.
 But our era has not exactly started at the birth of Christ.
 The Scythian monk Dionysius Exiguus, who established our era in the sixth century after Christ, has made a mistake of a few years in his backward calculations.
 At least he was 4 years wrong, for King Herod died in 4 BC.
 And when he was still alive the Lord Jesus was already born.
 This miscalculation of the mentioned monk is nowadays recognized by most scientists.

-It is therefore often assumed that the Lord Jesus was born in about the year 5 BC., and this indeed appears to fit well with other data, including the appearance of the Star of Bethlehem!
+It is therefore often assumed that the Lord Jesus was born in about the year 5 B.C., and this indeed appears to fit well with other data, including the appearance of the Star of Bethlehem!
 We read about it in Matthew 2.
-In the year five before our era there was in fact a special "star" visible in the constellation of Capricorn.
+From the general history we know, that in the year 5 B.C. there was a special "star" visible in the constellation of Capricorn.
 Because this has been described by history writers as a "sweeping star" it will probably have been a comet.
 No wonder that this "star" impressed the Wise Men from the East!
-Well then, if the Lord Jesus was born in the year 5 BC. and died in the year 28 AD., then He has become about 33 years old.
+Well then, if the Lord Jesus was born in the year 5 B.C. and died in the year 28 A.D., then He has become about 33 years old.
 And that is exactly what one may expect on the basis of the Biblical stories!